FDio/csit/docs/report/introduction/methodology_reconf.rst

 finding an offered load which would result in zero loss during the re-configuration process would be time-consuming.

-Instead, reconf tests find a througput value (lower bound for NDR) without re-configuration, and then maintain that ofered load during re-configuration.
+Instead, reconf tests first find a througput value (lower bound for NDR) without re-configuration, and then maintain that ofered load during re-configuration.
 The measured loss count is then assumed to be caused by the re-configuration process.
 The result published by reconf tests